-I can’t tell you the amount of adult women I coach in my Best Body Eating Psychology Weight-Loss Program who were rewarded or punished with food.
+I can’t tell you the amount of adult women I coach who were rewarded or punished with food.
 Please stop doing this.
 We often don’t realise we are doing it because it seems so innocent.
 “Let’s go out for an ice cream because you had a good report card” translates as “You deserve sugary desserts when you work hard and are good.”
 Go out for the ice cream–just because.
 Celebrate the report card with a non-food related experience–like a friend can sleepover.

 Avoid rewarding with dessert.
 Well-meaning parents often tell their child “just three bites of your vegetables and you can have dessert.”
 This teaches your child that the main meal cannot possibly be delicious and is an ordeal or punishment to be endured.